Lilly to buy German animal health business Lohmann

-(Reuters) - Eli Lilly and Co (LLY.N), one of the biggest U.S. drugmakers, said on Monday it would buy Germany’s privately held Lohmann Animal Health for an undisclosed sum in a move to grow its animal vaccine business.
+Feb 24 (Reuters) - Eli Lilly and Co, one of the biggest U.S. drugmakers, said on Monday it would buy Germany’s privately held Lohmann Animal Health for an undisclosed sum in a move to grow its animal vaccine business.

 Lilly lowered its financial outlook for 2014 because of the transaction, saying it needed to factor in accounting adjustments and other costs.